Bears on Defense: Stop for Loss

-Jeremy Stoltz is an Associate Editor for Chicago Sports Weekly.
+Jeremy Stoltz is the editor-in-chief of The Business Ledger, the business newspaper for suburban Chicago.
 He is a regular contributor to Bear Report and BearReport.com.